-The building has a fresh design but it is still based on the old structure – clean and streamlined lines and cubes.
-The combination of glass-brick is used for the purpose of allowing light to enter the bathroom and the space transition layer of the staircase which is located behind iron partitions, helping to lighten the volume of the façade.
-The white paint color is chosen to reflect the light that shines directly onto the house, reducing heat radiation.
+Additionally, to further provide privacy to the rooms – they were offered a view at the backside of the building.
+The amalgamation of glass and brick is used for the purpose of allowing ample natural light to enter the bathroom and the space transition layer of the staircase, which is located right behind the iron partitions to help lighten the volume of the façade.
+On the façade, the white paint color is chosen to reflect the natural light while reducing the heat radiation.

-We realize that with the modest area of the house, it is important to add more greeneries on the floor plan, a necessary thing to cool down the living space, and soften the concrete structure while forming a barrier preventing too much heat and sunlight from entering inside.
-This vertical garden is a membrane that filters out dust and noise.
-Behind the greeneries is a layer of iron partition with a space that allows light and wind to enter the house.
-With this arrangement, the space keeps a continuous connection between the inside and the outside to create a sense of openness.
+After realizing the modest area of the house, it was important to add more plants and vegetation on the floor plan to necessarily cool down the living space and soften the concrete structure.
+Hence, a bright vertical garden was proposed that would filter out any dust and noise.
+Behind the green elements is a layer of iron partition with a space that allows light and wind to enter the house – offering an airy aura, both inside and out.

-When entering the room, the eyes are met with a charming and comfortable interior space, with the sky showing in the windows.
+When entering the room, the eyes are met with a charming and comfortable interior space, with majestic views of the outdoors.
 The studio apartment presents two types of rooms with two different layouts and décor arrangements.
-The two extremes of light and dark colors of each room make a difference in perception.
-The room with bright colors brings a feeling of coolness and open space.
-The room with dark colors is attractive, pushing the eyes’ focus to the scenery outside the windows, balancing the brightness between the inside and the outside to create a tranquil and relaxing space.
+The two extremes of light and dark colors of each room make a difference in the perception of the viewer.
+The room with brighter colors brings a feeling of coolness and open space.
+Whereas the room with darker colors is attractive, pushing the eyes’ focus to the majestic views through the windows to create a tranquil and relaxing space.